prisma-collective/docs/content/processes/evaluation/index.md

 The purpose of evaluation then, is to assist this endeavor in three ways:

-1. To enable the collectives undertaking these journeys to be clear about **what they are inherently valuing** through their actions, learning and processing.
+- **[1.
+Our Approach (The 'How')](https://www.perplexity.ai/search/2.%20Our%20Methodology/)** To enable the collectives undertaking these journeys to be clear about **what they are inherently valuing** through their actions, learning and processing.

 - **[2.
 Our Methodology (The 'How')](https://www.perplexity.ai/search/2.%20Our%20Methodology/)**: A detailed look at how we implement each phase of the evaluation process, from identifying value to enabling stewardship.